appacademy/SWEO-Part-Time-Resources/1-Module/4-week/5-day/README.md

 ## Project Time - Scope / Closure (Solo 1hr 30m)
 - Start from problem 6 or beyond
 - Ask lots of questions!
-- As long as you are at problems 10-12 you are in great shape!

 ## Practice Assessment + Walkthrough (1hr 30m)